-1. Skills have vague descriptions.
-Using ambiguous phrases like “familiar with” or “involved in” could mean the candidate is trying to cover up a lack of direct experience.
+1. The descriptions of skills are often unclear.
+Utilizing phrases such as “familiar with” or “involved in,” which are quite vague, could indicate that the candidate is trying to conceal their lack of direct experience.

 2. There are questionable or missing dates.
-Having large gaps between positions or listing stints by year without months can be red flags.
+Having variable timespans between roles or merely listing your past positions by year without specifying the months can be seen as warning signs.

 5. Online information doesn’t match.
-The internet is a mindfield but try to make sure everything adds up.
+Navigating the internet can be a confusing endeavor, but strive to ensure that everything adds up in the end.

 More than 1000 U.S. workers and 300 senior managers from 20 or more employee companies were surveyed to bring you even greater insights on the matter – check out this infographic for more information!